ZhangGe6/onnx-modifier/readme.md

 What if we have a tool, which allow us to **edit and preview the editing effect in a totally visualization fashion**?

 Then `onnx-modifier` comes.
 With it, we can focus on editing the model graph in the visualization pannel.
-All the editing information will be summarized and processed by Python ONNX automatically at last.
+All the editing information will be summarized and processed by Python ONNX API automatically at last.
 Then our time can be saved! :rocket:

 `onnx-modifier` is built based on the popular network viewer [Netron](https://github.com/lutzroeder/netron) and the lightweight web application framework [flask](https://github.com/pallets/flask).